Holly Colvin: International

 On 10 August 2007, Colvin took a wicket and two catches in her inaugural Twenty20 International match, against South Africa at Taunton.
 Despite being the smallest member of the squad – a photograph published by the BBC shows her fitting comfortably inside a cricket bag – she proved her worth in the subsequent three-match T20I series against New Zealand, taking wickets in both games that she played.

 In February 2008, Colvin played her third international Test match, on tour in Australia, as part of the England Women's Team defending the Ashes won in 2005.
 Colvin admitted that she felt "a little under pressure" before the one-match series; England had not won the Women's Ashes for 42 years prior to the victory in 2005.
 She claimed that the team were "definitely looking to win... we’ve got more to lose".
 The England Team won the match by six wickets, successfully retaining the Ashes trophy.
 Colvin set a new personal best for Test matches, taking three for 42 during the second innings.
 Her best bowling analysis in ODI cricket was exceeded on 1 September 2008 when she took 4 for 20 against India in the second match of the series at Taunton.

 She was an integral part of the England attack during the 2009 Women's Cricket World Cup, taking 9 wickets at 18 in the competition and hitting the winning runs in a tense finish in the final against New Zealand.
-She was the highest wicket taker, with 9 for 106, in the inaugural Women's World Twenty20 in England in 2009.
+She was the highest wicket taker, with nine for 106, in the inaugural Women's World Twenty20 in England in 2009.

+Colvin took an indefinite break from cricket in 2013 and announced her official retirement from the international game in 2015 after being appointed as ICC women's cricket senior officer.

 Personal life

 Colvin gained 10 A* grades in her GCSEs, three As in AS-level exams, and 4 As in her A-levels.
 In 2009, she started studying natural sciences at Durham University, to which is attached one of England's six University Centres of Cricketing Excellence.

+After retiring from playing aged 32, Colvin worked as Sports Competition Manager for Cricket at the 2022 Commonwealth Games in Birmingham.